HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 Instead, I use a custom-built version of this plugin available [here](https://github.com/HEmile/academic-obsidian/tree/main/.obsidian/plugins/obsidian-citation-plugin), which is preinstalled in the [template](https://github.com/HEmile/academic-obsidian).
 This adds a new command and hotkey to **directly create a paper note from a bibtex entry on your clipboard**.
 Then, I just find a bibtex entry online, copy it, hit the hotkey, and voila!
 This automatically adds the year, authors and citekey.

-## Other useful plugins
+## Other really useful plugins
 - Templater: Just a must-have plugin.
 I use it more extensively for my personal vault, but here it's still very useful for automatically adding timestamps to my notes and getting cursors on the right place.
-- Extended MathJax: Allows you to add a preamble for your latex.
+- Extended MathJax: Add a preamble for your latex equations.
 I use this a lot for eg boldfaced math.
 - Omnisearch: A replacement for the built-in search.
 It's blazing fast and clear, and works on PDFs.
 - Pane relief: This is such a staple for me that I always forget what it does unless I turn it off and get super frustrated.
 Try it out!
 - Paste URL into selection: Simple, select some text, insert a link to it by pasting.